oroinc/documentation/user_guide/activities_comments.rst

 Add Comment
 ===========

-Main peculiarity of the comments is that they can be added to the records of different activities (i.e. to a task, call log, calendar event or any other :ref:`activity <user_guide-activities>` but a contact request).
+The main peculiarity of the comments is that they can be added to the records of different activities (e.g. to a task, call log, calendar event or any other :ref:`activity <user_guide-activities>` besides a contact request).

 .. note::

-    Comments are available only for the actions with the Comments activity :ref:`enabled <user-guide-activities-enable>`.
+    Comments are available only for the actions that have the Comments activity :ref:`enabled <user-guide-activities-enable>`.

 Add and View Comments
 ---------------------

-Once an activity has been created, comment can be added to it from its Edit page or from the View page of a record the activity is related to.
+Once an activity has been created, a comment can be added to it from either its Edit page or from the View page of a record the activity is related to.

 .. caution::